dougeby/IntuneDocs/intune/byod-enable.md

 This topic provides a high-level workflow for setting up Intune to enable a bring-your-own-device (BYOD) solution to your organization.
 It organizes the task into three processes and links to supporting how-to topics.

-The workflow is divided into the following three processes: You can tailor aspects of each process to meet your organization’s requirements.
+The workflow is divided into the following three processes.
+You can tailor aspects of each process to meet your organization’s requirements.

 -   **[Enroll devices and check for compliance](#enroll-devices-and-check-for-compliance)** describes how to enable users to enroll their personal devices into management with Intune.
 Intune manages iOS, macOS, Android, and Windows devices.
 This section also describes how to deploy policies to devices and ensure they meet basic security requirements.